 - This is our existing (40+-year-old) oven, the microwave also has the black glass.
 This is why we will use black & Oil Rubbed Bronze for accents in the kitchen, to tie everything together.

 - DIY Track light with caged pendants above the island counter.
-I could not find what I was looking for, so we will build it ourselves!
+I could not find what I was looking for, so we will build one ourselves!

 - I have no options to improve the beige tiled floor.
 We’ve considered so many options, but in the end, decided to do nothing to the floor.
 This is the room in our house that has constant heavy traffic, so painting is not an option.
 Sheet vinyl will be too difficult to place in this space with all the nooks and crannies.
 We do not have descent peel-and-stick vinyl options in South Africa.
 So I will be adding either the Boom Night or Grey Herringbone runner from Airloom in front of the sink.
 I’m hoping the beige blends with the tiles and the black ties in with the other dark accents.